shallomkanyori/alx-low_level_programming/0x14-bit_manipulation/README.md

 - **Task 3: 11.** Write a function that sets the value of a bit to `1` at a given index and returns `1` if it worked, or `-1` if an error occured.

 - **Task 4: 100.** Write a function that sets the value of a bit to `0` at a given index and returns `1` if it worked, or `-1` if an error occured.

+- **Task 5: 101.** Write a function that returns the number of bits you would need to flip to get from one number to another.
+You are not allowed to use the `%` or `/` operators.